A NSW Government website

 Click here for more tools and templates that may be useful for your project.

-Step 12: Sustain the gains and spread the success
+Step 13: Sustain the gains and spread the success

 Ensure the improvements last and extend their impact.
 After achieving initial success with your quality improvement project, it's crucial to maintain those gains and consider how you can expand their benefits to other areas.

 Document the projectWrite a detailed report summarising the project's process, outcomes, and lessons learned.
 This document serves as a valuable resource for future projects and for stakeholders who wish to understand the project's impact.
+Access a report template on the Document and share your project page.

 Inform key stakeholdersShare your findings and the project report with your Quality Manager and other key stakeholders.
 Their support can be crucial for sustaining improvements and garnering resources for further implementation.